-Embarrassed by how much past-its-prime food you toss each week?
+Embarrassed by how much overdue food you toss out each week?
 That waste can add up to hundreds of dollars a year!
 Cut your losses by using a food vacuum sealer (, , , ), which preps meats, fruits, and vegetables for long-term freezer storage.
 Simply defrost the frozen ingredients when you’re ready to use them.
 Or stock up on : They neutralize the food-spoiling ethylene gas that produce releases in the fridge as it ripens.

 8. Strike a Pose

 Try your Downward Dog for free (or pretty cheap), thanks to the Internet.
 Every week, streams a free, one-hour class.
 (Downloads cost $4.)
 Yoga increases flexibility and strength, relieves stress and controls weight, and lowers risks of heart disease and sleep problems.

 The best way to stretch your food budget is to eat in more often.
 A takeout lunch can cost $10 or more, but you can make a sandwich or have soup and salad from home for around $2.
 Pack lunches in from Amazon for just $19.99.